-4.1 To seek the Committee's views on the development of Thurrock's refreshed Health and Wellbeing Strategy and suggested approach.

-5. Consultation (including Overview and Scrutiny, if applicable)
+- 4.1 To seek the Committee's views on the development of Thurrock's refreshed Health and Wellbeing Strategy and suggested approach. - 5.
+Consultation (including Overview and Scrutiny, if applicable) - 5.1 An engagement approach has been designed as part of the development of the Strategy.
+The approach has been developed with advice from Thurrock

-- 5.1 An engagement approach has been designed as part of the development of the Strategy.
-The approach has been developed with advice from Thurrock CVS, Healthwatch Thurrock and Thurrock Coalition.
-This includes ensuring that dialogue with the community is built in to the on-going development of actions and initiatives linked to how to improve health and wellbeing in Thurrock. - 5.2 The engagement approach includes an on-line survey, but aims to maximise opportunities for face-to-face engagement and discussion. - 5.3 The first stage of engagement will conclude on the 22nd January 2016 and be supported by the analysis of responses received and a post-engagement report.

-6. Impact on corporate policies, priorities, performance and community impact

-6.1 The development of the Strategy is intrinsically linked to the Corporate Priority 'Improve Health and Wellbeing' and is the delivery arm of that priority.
+CVS, Healthwatch Thurrock and Thurrock Coalition.
+This includes ensuring that on-going dialogue with the community is built in to the on-going development of actions and initiatives linked to how to improve health and wellbeing in Thurrock.

+- 5.2 The engagement approach includes an on-line survey, but aims to maximise opportunities for face-to-face engagement and discussion. - 5.3 The first stage of engagement will conclude on the 22nd January 2016 and be supported by the analysis of responses received and a post-engagement report. - 5.4 To ensure that the views of children and young people are sufficiently incorporated, engagement has been targeted at specific groups and networks e.g. Youth Cabinet, Children in Care Committee, Head Teachers' Forum, service providers (including fostering), Children's Centres. - 6.
+Impact on corporate policies, priorities, performance and community impact - 6.1 The development of the Strategy is intrinsically linked to the Corporate Priority 'Improve Health and Wellbeing' and is the delivery arm of that priority.
+The Strategy has strong links to all of the other Corporate Priorities due to the impact of the wider determinants of health on the ability to deliver improved health and wellbeing.